TheImagingSource/tiscamera/doc/pages/tcam-uvc-extension-loader.rst

         # the list of mappings
         "mappings": [
             {
-                # string containing the u32 id number that v4l2
+                # string containing the u32 id number that V4L2
                 # will give when querying the device
                 "id": "0x199e9999",
                 # String containing the name.
 Maximum of 31 characters
                 "name", "My property",
-                # uvc control selector
+                # UVC control selector
                 "selector": "0xB1",
-                # type the uvc property has.
+                # type the UVC property has.
                 # possible values are: unsigned, signed, raw, enum, booean, bitmask
                 "uvc_type": "",
-                # type the v4l2 property has.
+                # type the V4L2 property has.
                 # possible values are: bitmask, boolean, button, integer, menu, string
                 v4l2_type: "",
-                # size of the uvc property in bit
+                # size of the UVC property in bit
                 size_bits: 8,
                 # size of the offset in bit.
-                # It is possible to map multiple v4l2 onto the same uvc property field.
+                # It is possible to map multiple V4L2 onto the same UVC property field.
                 # E.g. this offset allows access to single bit in a bitfield.
                 offset_bits 0,